About the Blog

 About the Author

-My name is Sara Little, a science nerd with a bachelors in biology from Amherst College.
+My name is Sara Little, a science nerd with a bachelors in biology from Amherst College and a current PhD student in Pathobiology at Texas A&M University.
 I have been a passionate pursuer of the life sciences ever since I was a young child, breeding chickens and traipsing through the woods collecting samples of everything from twigs to bones.
-Over the years I have refined my interest (somewhat) and pursued a degree in biology, interning at the Hospital for Special Surgery and the biotechnology company Biogen Idec.
-Currently, I am working at the Boston Children’s Hospital as a research assistant and coordinator.
+Over the years I have refined my interest (somewhat) and pursued degrees in biology and disease, interned at the Hospital for Special Surgery and the biotechnology company Biogen Idec, and worked at the Boston Children’s Hospital as a research assistant and coordinator.

 About the Images

-All images that do not include citations in their captions have been drawn by me!
-Such illustrations should not be taken too seriously; for example, bacteria most certainly do not have eyeballs.
+All images that do not include citations in their captions (or are photographs) have been drawn by me!
+Such illustrations should not be taken too seriously; for example, bacteria most certainly do not have eyeballs and viruses do not hold up host cells at gun point.

 I created the header banner as well, from images found at the following sources: thecombines.com; livescience.com; scientificamerican.com; sciencephotolibrary.com; topics.tomwilshere.com; wired.com; ruleof6ix.fieldofscience.com; futurity.org; belladonnakillz.com; allposters.com (Stanley Flegler).

-While all my information is gathered from primary scientific papers and resources, I am by no means an expert nor am I a trained medical doctor.
-Please do not make any medical decisions based on anything I have written, as these should be discussed with your personal doctor who understands your unique physiology and situation.
+While all my information is gathered from primary scientific papers and resources, I am by no means an expert nor a medical doctor.
+Please do not make any medical decisions based on anything I have written, as these should be discussed with your personal doctor who understands your unique physiology and situation!

 If you have any questions, comments, or requests for topics feel free to comment or contact me directly at firstname.lastname@example.org.